pyscf/gpu4pyscf/README.md

 Compilation
 --------
-The package provides ```dockerfiles/compile/Dockerfile``` for creating the CUDA environment.
 One can compile the package with
 ```sh
 git clone https://github.com/pyscf/gpu4pyscf.git
 cd gpu4pyscf